ManuLasker/digits_recognizer_app/README.md

 This project was created to learn JavaScript, HTML, and FastAPI framework.

-The website was deployed to heroku.
+The website was deployed to Heroku.